Apolline-Lille/apolline-backend-ng/HOWTO.md

 ### Giving rights through CURL (recommended)
 To correctly grant access rights on the database, use this workaround command in a command line interface to grant access rights on the `apolline` database to the user `demo` (change `demo` with the user name you just created).
-`curl -XPOST "http://localhost:80/query?u=admin&p=admin" --data-urlencode "q=GRANT ALL ON apolline TO demo"`
+`curl -XPOST "http://localhost:80/query?u=admin&p=admin" --data-urlencode "q=GRANT WRITE ON apolline TO demo"`

 ![CURL](/howto_resources/gp_curl_1.png)